claims-based identity management

 Specops uReset™ and Claims-Based Identity

-Our new self-service password reset solution, Specops uReset utilizes claims-based identity to open up new, robust ways for end-users to authenticate their identity during a password reset or when unlocking their account.
+Our new self-service password reset solution, Specops Password uReset utilizes claims-based identity to open up new, robust ways for end-users to authenticate their identity during a password reset or when unlocking their account.

 Specops uReset can receive tokens from various trusted identity providers, ranging from social media identities like LinkedIn to company-oriented applications like Google to higher-trust methods like mobile One Time Passcodes.
 Token signatures are verified to ensure that they were originated by trusted issuers and user identifiers within the tokens are validated via Active Directory.